KRISWIU/CS377_final/README.md

 **Attributes**

-* std::string name: The name of the student.
+* string name: The name of the student.
-* std::string major: The major of the student.
+* string major: The major of the student.
 * int maxCredits: The maximum number of credits the student can take.
 * int currentCredits: The current number of credits the student is enrolled in.
 * std::vector<Class*> classes: The list of classes the student is currently enrolled in.